apryor6/apryor6.github.io/_posts/2019-5-20-flask-api-example.md

 ### Testing interfaces

-Testing an interface is trivial: verify that it can be constructued and that it can be used to construct it's corresponding model.
+Testing an interface is trivial: verify that it can be constructed and that it can be used to construct it's corresponding model.
 Nothing interesting here, and I use tools like [flaskerize](https://github.com/apryor6/flaskerize) to generate this kind of code.

 ```python
 from pytest import fixture